Steffanie Strathdee: Early career

 Strathdee is a Canadian-born infectious disease epidemiologist who has spent most of her career focusing on HIV prevention research in underserved, marginalized populations, including people who inject drugs, men who have sex with men, and people who engage in sex work.
 Her early research in Vancouver, Canada identified a major outbreak of HIV infection that occurred among people who inject drugs that occurred despite the presence of one of the largest needle exchange programs in North America; this led her and her colleagues to advocate for additional HIV prevention and treatment services in Vancouver from the provincial and federal governments.

 In Vancouver, she founded the Vancouver Injection Drug Use study in 1996, and the Vanguard study of young men who have sex with men.
 Her work on these studies led her to identify social determinants as independent predictors of HIV risk taking.
 She received a Young Investigator's Award from the International AIDS Society in 1996 for this research.
 In 1998, she published a manuscript in JAMA which showed that only half of HIV+ people who inject drugs who were medically eligible for antiretroviral therapy in Vancouver were actually receiving it, which subsequently led to intensified efforts to expand access to HIV care.
 She was recruited to Johns Hopkins Bloomberg School of Public Health in 1998, where she was an Associate Professor until 2003, before being recruited to the University of California San Diego in 2004.

 Leadership in global health

 Between 2008 and 2024, Strathdee was Associate Dean of Global Health Sciences with responsibility for oversight of UC San Diego's campus-wide Global Health Institute (GHI), which facilitated research, education, private partnerships across diverse disciplines and addressed global health challenges in the 21st century.
-Together with her husband at the time, Thomas Patterson, she led a large research and training program on the Mexico-US border.
+Together with her husband at the time, Thomas "Tom" Patterson, she led a large research and training program on the Mexico–U.S. border.
 She was chief of the Division of Global Public Health in UC San Diego's Department of Medicine until 2017.